Stephen Strasburg: 2019 season: World Series MVP

 On April 21, Strasburg pitched eight scoreless innings against the Miami Marlins to become the career leader in innings pitched by a Washington Nationals player.
 On July 3, he pitched an immaculate (top of the 4th) inning against Marlins Garrett Cooper, Neil Walker, and Starlin Castro – the fourth immaculate inning in Nationals history.
-On July 19, he went 3-for-3 with five RBIs, including a 420-foot three-run homerun against the Atlanta Braves.
+On July 19, he went 3-for-3 with five RBIs, including a 420-foot three-run home run against the Atlanta Braves.
+He became only the fifth pitcher in the last 50 years to record two hits in the same MLB inning.

 In 2019, Strasburg was 18–6 with a 3.32 ERA.
 He finished the regular season leading the National League in wins (18), and he finished second in strikeouts (251) behind Jacob deGrom; both were career highs.

 In the Wild Card Game against the Milwaukee Brewers, Strasburg pitched three scoreless innings in relief of Max Scherzer, earning the win as the Nationals came back to beat the Brewers 4–3.
 In Game 2 of the 2019 National League Division Series, Strasburg allowed one run and struck out ten batters, earning the win.
 Strasburg pitched in the deciding Game 5 of the NLDS going six innings and allowing three runs in a no-decision.
 The Nationals went on to win by a score of 7–3.
 In Game 6 of the 2019 World Series, Strasburg allowed two runs in the first inning, but pitched into the ninth inning, earning the win.
 He won the World Series Most Valuable Player Award for his two wins in two appearances (first former #1 draft pick to win the award), including pitching 14 1/3 innings while striking out 14 batters and only giving up a total of 12 hits.
 Strasburg finished the playoffs 5–0 with a 1.98 ERA, 0.94 WHIP, and 47 strikeouts and he and teammate Juan Soto were named co-winners of the Babe Ruth Award as the overall postseason MVPs.
+Strasburg tied a major-league record for most victories in a single postseason (five) and became the first pitcher in MLB history to win five games in a single postseason without recording a loss.

 After winning the World Series, Strasburg opted out of the remaining four years on his contract and became a free agent for the first time in his career.
 On December 9, 2019, Strasburg agreed to a seven-year, $245 million contract to return to the Nationals.
-In the contract, Strasburg has a specific request that Nationals Park stays open every day in the off-season so that he could continue to work out.
 The $35 million annual average value of the contract was at the time the largest amount received by a pitcher in MLB history.